 “…and consider that the longsuffering of our Lord is salvation–as also our beloved brother Paul, according to the wisdom given to him, has written to you…”

 Peter gives the apostle Paul two characteristics:

-Notice the respect that Peter gives to Paul even though Paul severely rebuked Peter years earlier in the book of Galatians (Ga 2:11-21).
+Notice the respect that Peter gives to Paul even though he severely rebuked him years earlier in the book of Galatians (Ga 2:11-21).
 Peter had compromised the gospel by accommodating doctrine to please those at Antioch.
 He showed spiritual timidity.
 He denied the grace principle and embarrassed himself.
-So Paul personally and publicly confronted this veteran leader.
+So, Paul personally and publicly confronted this veteran leader.
 He did not do this behind Peter’s back.

 Peter was a leader of the apostles and their spokesman.
 He evidently sold Paul short.
 He had not properly estimated the spiritual caliber of the erstwhile Paul of Tarsus.
 Paul was willing to take a stand for truth, even at the cost of risking friendship.
 Peter had the respect of many throughout the Christian world, yet Paul called him a “hypocrite.”
-Still, Peter can call him “beloved.”
-This is also a statement about the spiritual caliber of Peter.
+Nevertheless, despite being rebuked, Peter can call him “beloved.”
+This is also a statement about Peter’s spiritual caliber.

 We can tell much about the caliber of a man by how he treats his colleagues.
 Peter calls Paul “our beloved brother Paul.”
-We can imagine how humiliated Peter was when Paul called him a “hypocrite.”
+We can imagine Peter’s humiliation when Paul called him a “hypocrite.”
 Yet, he was brave enough to admit his mistake and not hold a grudge against Paul.
-Rather he had a great reputation to uphold; he accepted the rebuke and did not try to justify himself.
+Instead, he had a great reputation to uphold; he accepted the rebuke and did not try to justify himself.

 We can tell much about people by the way they treat their colleagues.